Bence7661/ARCHIVE_SERIOUS_Collection_Tracker/README.md

 - Disassembling an item will automatically delete the entry for you after a map change.

 # Planned features
-- Disassembly: Honestly this might actually delete the inventory entry at some point.
-Will further test it.
 - Batch inventory taking: You'll be able to just take an inventory not of a whole stash of stuff with just the click of 1-2 buttons.
 - Duplicate item types will not be registered???
 I'll think about best approach here.
 Maybe you want to overwrite it.
 - An image for the PDA notes part.